One-way pair: Criticism

 The American Association of State Highway and Transportation Officials suggests converting two-way to one-way operation in situations where an urban street has too many pedestrian-vehicle conflicts.

 One-way streets benefit drivers, but two-way streets benefit everyone else.
 They can improve air quality, safety for cyclists and pedestrians, and promote patronage of local businesses.

+One-way streets are designed for moving cars quickly and efficiently.
+A 1981 report understood that one-way streets "can produce undesirably high speeds if they are long, straight and wide."
+An argument for one-way streets is that the "allocation of road space to moving traffic is less [than for two-way streets]", implicitly preserving vehicle capacity.

 Examples

 Australia

 The Sydney central business district features a number of one way pairs.
 One example is Pitt Street with Castlereagh Street.
 Pitt street carries only northbound traffic from Goulburn Street to Market Street.
 Castlreagh Street only carries southbound traffic on its entire length from Hunter Street to Hay Street.
 Trams once ran from Central station to Circular Quay along Pitt Street and back to Central station along Castlereigh, Bligh, Bent and Loftus Streets.
 Other examples are York and Clarence Streets between the Harbour Bridge and Town Hall, and King and Market Streets between Sussex and Elizabeth Streets.

 In Redfern, Elizabeth Street is paired with Chalmers Street between Redfern Street and Eddy Avenue.
 Prior to the opening of the Eastern Distributor in 1999, Bourke and Crown Streets were paired between Woolloomooloo and Waterloo after which they were converted back to two-way streets.
 The paired roads from the Anzac Bridge through Ultimo, Chippendale, Redfern to Waterloo is known as the Southern Arterial Route.

 In the Brisbane central business district, Ann Street is paired with Turbot Street and George Street with North Quay, the latter by the Brisbane River.
 In Southbank, Merivale Street is paired with Cordelia Street from Montague Road to Vulture Street.
 In East Brisbane, Vulture Street is paired with Stanley Street.

 In the Hobart central business district a couplet of Davey Street and Macquarie Street traverse the length of the city centre.
 The Tasman Highway joins the pair at the northeastern end at an interchange with the Brooker Highway.
 This current alignment was implemented in 1987 to coincide with the completion of the Sheraton Hotel.
 It was originally intended that the couplet system would serve as a stop gap measure prior to the construction of a freeway in Hobart's Transportation study of 1965.
 Prior to this, all traffic in Hobart was two-way.

+In 1965, the University of New South Wales Professor of Highway Engineering Dennis Orchard (D.F.
+Orchard) criticised organizations opposing one one-way paired roads in central Sydney.
+He stated while "their interests are very much bound up with those of the inhabitants at large", the "policies they are advocating are not necessarily right in the overall context and probably not even in their own."